How to Destroy Your Homelife in Several Easy Steps

 I don’t think I’m the only one who’s ever felt this way, am I?
 Imagine your little child has just wet his pants for the third time today, your young son or daughter has — again! — shoved the freshly-folded clothes under the bed instead of putting them away where they belong, and your adolescent has grumbled for what feels like the hundredth time about having to do something you asked.
-Do you ever feel so discouraged and frazzled you wish it were just over already so you could have a break — a very long break?
+Do you ever feel so discouraged you wish you could have a break — a very long break?
 An “I’m finally done with parenting, thank God” break?

 I know about that sort of thing: plenty of times I’ve behaved in ways I knew were wrong; other times, I’ve behaved in ways I didn’t know were wrong but later learned were not helpful.
 In light of that, I’ve made this (purposely exaggerated) list of reactions to avoid, because if we go this route we will “destroy our homelife in several easy steps.”
 It takes a lot of effort to build, but very little to destroy.